 The seating arrangement is probably the most important part of Chinese dining etiquette.
 Dining etiquette in ancient times was enacted according to a four-tier social strata: 1. the imperial court, 2. local authorities, 3. trade associations and 4. farmers and workers.
 The respect structure in modern dining etiquette has been simplified to: 1. master of the banquet and 2. guests.
-Our food toursoffer tourists a great chance to experience China's interesting dining culture in person.

 The seat of honor, reserved for the master of the banquet or the guest with highest status, is the one in the center facing east or facing the entrance.
 Those of higher position sit closer to the master of the banquet.
 The guests of lowest position sit furthest from the seat of honor.
 When a family holds a banquet, the seat of honor is for the guest with the highest status and the head of the house takes the least prominent seat.